trissim/lazy-config/docs/architecture.rst

 Architecture
 ============

-Understanding the architecture of lazy-config helps you leverage its full power.
+Understanding the architecture of hieraconf helps you leverage its full power.

 Dual-Axis Resolution
 ---------------------